bhasevambit/Internet_Connection_check_Tool/README.md

-# Internet Connection check Tool
+# Simple Internet Connection check Tool

-Internet Connection Check Tool (ping to public DNSs)
+This Repository is Simple Internet Connection Check Tool (ping to public DNSs).

+## Environment
+- This Repository is only used in MacOS.

+## Note
+- When ping-lost occurred, Notification with osascript.